-We are currently developing a novel tray and rack system with integrated feeding system to optimize costs and usability.
-Please contact us if you require more information. or if you are looking for a technical solution for your specific mass rearing facility.
+Please contact us if you require more information. or if you are looking for a specific technical solution for your (future) mass rearing facility.